FOOD ALLERGY CHART TEMPLATE FOR FREE

 How to use a food allergy list template?

-Most life-threatening food allergies are caused by only 8 allergens.
-You can use food allergy charts for both your team and your customers with food allergies.
-A food allergy list template consists of columns and rows to determine which food allergen is in your product across a list of allergens.
-Each product can have more than one food allergen, depending on its formulation.
+Most life-threatening food allergies are caused by only 14 allergens.
+You can use food allergen charts for both your team and your customers with food allergies.
+A food allergy list template consists of columns and rows to determine which food allergen is in your food item across a list of allergens.
+Individual dishes can have more than one food allergen, depending on its formulation.

 You can pin it in your central kitchen wall so your team can see it any time or print it out for each team member's pocket for peeking.
 A food allergy list will help you remind the team which foods contain high-risk food ingredients and which ones must be well separated to avoid cross-contaminations.